PBC48/ECE-3400-Fall-2018/docs/lab4.md

 ## Introduction

 For this lab we began working with an FPGA to implement treasure-detection capabilities for the robot.
 The system consists of an FPGA, a camera, and an Arduino.
 To divide the work for this lab, Patrick and Chrissy worked with the FPGA, and Xiaoyu and Tara worked with the Arduino.
 The FPGA team worked on implementing PLL, downsampler, and image processor modules in Verilog for the FPGA, and the Arduino team worked on writing to appropriate registers in the camera in order to set it up properly for taking images.
-Then, the two teams came together to integrate the components to take image input from the camera, send the images to the memory of the FPGA and process the image to detect shape and color, and then send treasure information from the FPGA to the Arduino so that the robot can eventually send that information back to the base station.
+The two teams then came together to integrate the components to take image input from the camera, send the images to the memory of the FPGA and process the image to detect shape and color, and then send treasure information from the FPGA to the Arduino so that the robot can finally send that information back to the base station.

 ## FPGA